HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 {{ figure_markup(
   caption="Notification acceptance rate (mobile)", content="19.09%",
-  classes="really-big-number",
+  classes="big-number",
   sheets_gid="435156894",
   sql_file="pwa_notification_acceptance_rates_over_time.sql"
 )
 }}

 Desktop and mobile notification acceptance rate share a common fashion, and it is the trend to ignore notifications.
 The sum of “ignore” has gone up from 48.27% in February 2020 all the way up to 69.66% in June 2022.
 For mobile platforms, from 1.88% in February 2020 to a staggering 33.62% for June this year.
 Notification fatigue, coupled with increasing number of prompts for security, privacy, and advanced capabilities are partially responsible, and work is being carried out to address this and present better unified UX across different platforms.

 ## Conclusion

 2022 has been a stellar year for PWAs.
 The increasing features that allow integration of installable web applications with desktop platforms has driven adoption of the technology by big names in the industry.
 This past year advanced capabilities like protocol handlers, window controls overlay, run on OS login, and more have started to position PWAs as a key technology for application development.
 Whilst encouraging, this is not representative of the totality of the web platform.
 Service Worker usage percentage fell to around half, compared to the data from 2021, but the rise of big applications constructed using PWA technology rose.

 Manifest files continue to be in a healthy state, with a slight increase over last year to a 95.23% on desktop.
 The correctness of these files is superb, but their completeness still leaves much to be desired.
 Currently, only around 0.8% of all websites qualify as installable.
 Many advanced capabilities like `shortcuts` and `share_target` are beginning to gain traction, appearing in around 5% of PWAs.
 Other capabilities like `protocol_handlers` and windows controls overlay are too new to have an impact on the data.
 This year also provides an initial snapshot for many of these FUGU APIs.

 Notification fatigue is, understandably, still a factor, but users also request and appreciate legitimate notification use cases.
 Browser vendors are experimenting with less intrusive permission requests and web push notifications have the advantage of providing a consistent experience across platforms, giving the users the nudge they requested independently of the device they are using.